 How is DOMS Diagnosed?

 DOMS is a clinical diagnosis.
 Your physiotherapist is an expert in the diagnosis of DOMS and excluding other more significant injuries such as muscle tears, strains or ruptures.
-An ultrasound scan is unreliable in the diagnosis of DOMS but may assist determine a more significant muscle tear.
+An ultrasound scan is unreliable in the diagnosis of DOMS but may assist determine a more substantial muscle tear.